LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

 RELATED: Waikite Valley Hot Springs, Rotorua

-History of Kaituna River, Rotorua
+History of Kaituna River in Rotorua

 The Kaituna River has the highest commercially rafted waterfall in the world and is famous for its white-water rafting.
 Graded as a level 5 river on the international scale of river difficulty, meaning it’s super fun, adventurous and definitely worth the experience.
 But at the same time making it a breeding ground for future competitive kayakers, but also a magnet for adventure seekers.
 This wild river in Rotorua has been regularly occupied by kayakers and rafters since 1991, and it doesn’t show any signs of slowing down.
 With a slalom course, several waterfalls and surrounded by dense forest, the Kaituna river is perfect for anyone wanting to upskill or test their rafting abilities.